 Register of Members:

-The Secretary General shall maintain the Association’s Register of Members specifying the name, residential address/ location and the Class/ Set of each member.
+The Secretary General shall maintain the Association’s Register of Members in such format as may be determined from time to time by the NEXCO specifying the name, residential address/ location and the Class/ Set of each member.
 The register shall be updated periodically and shall be kept at the secretariat or if the Association has no secretariat, at the Association’s official address.

 If a member of the Association ceases to be a member, the Secretary General shall make an appropriate entry in the Register of Members recording the date on which the member ceased to be a member.